Gradius: Games

-The first Gradius to be created by a development team other than Konami's own internal teams (by Mobile21, to be exact).
-A Game Boy Advance title, it is known as Gradius Galaxies in USA and as Gradius Generation in Japan.
-The Japanese version, being the last to be released, has a number of exclusive challenge modes added and includes an additional invisible 5000 point bonus in one of the levels.
+Gradius Advance is the first Gradius to be created by a development team other than Konami's own internal teams (by Mobile21, to be exact).
+A Game Boy Advance title, Gradius Advance is known as Gradius Galaxies in the United States and as Gradius Generation in Japan.
+The Japanese version, being the last to be released, has a number of exclusive challenge modes added.
+It also includes an additional, invisible 5000 point bonus in one of the levels.